Company Profile

 December 2004

-Neoteric Hovercraft, Inc. experienced rapid worldwide sales growth, and meeting timely delivery schedules became a challenge.
+Neoteric Hovercraft experienced worldwide sales, and meeting timely delivery schedules became a challenge.

 February 2005

-Neoteric Technical Director, Robert Wilson, visited from Neoteric Australia for two months to assist with production planning and with engineering refinements.
+Neoteric Australia Technical Director, Robert Wilson, visited Neoteric USA for two months to assist with production planning and engineering work.

-Neoteric launched the new Work in Progress section of its web site.
-Updated weekly, this section gives customers, as well as site visitors, access to extensive step-by-step photo galleries of their hovercraft proceeding through Neoteric's hands-on custom manufacturing process.
+Neoteric launched a new Work in Progress section on its web site.
+This section is updated weekly, gives customers access to extensive step-by-step photo gallery of their hovercraft construction through Neoteric's hands-on cell manufacturing process.

 April 2005